 - Handful of chopped coriander and parsley

 - Sauté the onion, garlic and spices, add into a food processor with the rest of the ingredients and pulse a few times.
-Correct the seasoning then form the falafels.
+Adjust the seasoning to taste, then form the falafels.
 Place onto a sheet of baking paper and into the oven, bake until crispy but not dry (this depends on shape and size of your falafel, you can always eat one and try).

 Almost as important as the taste of the food, making it look nice will make your taste buds happy before you even begin. these additional ingredients will make the plate look great.

 To finalise and assemble our salad